distantorigin/miriani-next/docs/adding_sounds.md

 Follow this order to avoid problems:

-1. **PULL FIRST** - Run `git pull` to get the latest changes
+1. **UPDATE FIRST** - Run `update.bat` to get the latest changes
 2. **Add your sounds** - Copy files, edit triggers, etc.
 3. **Test them** - Make sure everything works
 4. **Commit** - Run `commit.bat` to save your changes
-5. **Push** - Upload your changes to GitHub
+5. **Push** - Type `y` when commit.bat asks if you want to push to remote

 Why this order matters:
-- If you add sounds without pulling first, someone else might have already modified the same files
+- If you add sounds without updating first, someone else might have already modified the same files
 - You could create a conflict that's harder to fix later
-- Pulling first ensures you're building on the latest version
+- Updating first ensures you're building on the latest version

 ---